EkaterinaSuetterle/llm-rag-workshop/README.md

 -> Then we change the host:
     curl http://localhost:9200

--> Further steps are dosumented in Jupyter Notebook
+-> Further steps are documented in Jupyter Notebook

 -> Analyzer in elastic search is by default case insensitive an dturns everything in lower case.
     It also drops all the "meaningless" words like 'a', 'the', probably 'can', etc.